Go to Market Strategies: SaaS Distribution

 Go to Market Strategy Examples

-Go-to-Market Strategy examples have been created (by a CMO with decades of experience spanning Fortune 1000 companies and Startups) for B2B companies to document their go-to-market strategy, create the fundamental GTM building blocks (differentiation, value drivers, sales messaging), develop integrated marketing campaigns to create marketing qualified leads and to design and implement a demand management system to convert marketing leads to qualified sales opportunities.
+Go to Market Strategy examples have been created (by a CMO with decades of experience spanning Fortune 1000 companies and Startups) for B2B companies to document their go to market strategy, create the fundamental GTM building blocks (differentiation, value drivers, sales messaging), develop integrated marketing campaigns to create marketing qualified leads and to design and implement a demand management system to convert marketing leads to qualified sales opportunities.

 Go to Market Strategies & Insights

 Pragmatic, actionable, how-to posts, written by a CMO about GTM Strategy, Marketings Plans, Marketing Process, Marketing Techniques, Sales & Marketing Strategy, Technology Trends and B2B Market Research.
-B2B Marketing insights are shared based on years of developing and executing go-to-market strategy at public and private companies, advising portfolio companies and teaching at the executive MBA level.
+B2B Marketing insights are shared based on years of developing and executing go to market strategy at public and private companies, advising portfolio companies and teaching at the executive MBA level.

-Go to Market Strategies – Market Maturity
+Go to Market Strategies & Tactics – Market Maturity

-Successful go-to-market strategies are based on the relative market, technology and competitors.
+Successful go to market strategies are based on the relative market, technology and competitors.
 The available market, served market and target market not only need to be quantified but the markets adoption of the technology needs to be documented and managed.
 The technology adoption curve or market adoption curve provides a useful way to break down the market into five homogeneous market segments: innovators, early adopters, early majority, late majority, laggards.

 Early Adopters are the next set of adopters and they represent 13.5% of the market.
 Early adopters also invest early on in new technologies, not as technologists, but to address their concrete problems.
 Often times, early adopters are key influencers in a market and are considered thought leaders.
 Innovators prove that the technology works but it is the early adopters that figure out how to apply the technology efficiently and effectively.